 1154.
-Henry IL becomes King of England.
-Under him Thomas a Becket is made Archbishop of Canterbury: the first instance of any man of the Saxon race being raised to high office in Church or
+Henry II. becomes King of England.
+Under him Thomas a Becket is made Archbishop of Canterbury: the first instance of any man of the Saxon race being raised to high office in Church or State since the Conquest.

 1170.
-Strongbow, Earl of Pembroke, lands with an English army State since the Conquest.
+Strongbow, Earl of Pembroke, lands with an English army in Ireland.